 In many parts of the United States, ponds are as common as bees.
-Often the results of periodic flooding in river basins, ponds are an important part of local ecosystems.
+Often the result of periodic flooding in river basins, ponds are an important part of local ecosystems.
 Many an adult can recall a pleasant childhood memory of chasing frogs or fishing in a local pond.
 A pond’s ability to sustain wildlife extends to sustaining us as well if you learn how to use ponds as emergency water sources.

-The pond is the anchor of a local ecosystem and sustains aquatic plants, insects, fish, birds, and other wildlife.
+Yes, you can use ponds as emergency water sources.
+The pond is the anchor of a local ecosystem.
+It sustains aquatic plants, insects, fish, birds, and other wildlife.
 Water is needed for life, and a concentration of water equals a concentration of life.

-For example, a pond 15 feet by 15 feet and 2 feet deep contains approximately 450 gallons of water, or the equivalent of almost 2,200 pint-sized water bottles (1 cubic foot=7.48 gallons).
+For example, a pond 15 feet by 15 feet and 2 feet deep contains approximately 450 gallons of water or the equivalent of almost 2,200 pint-sized water bottles (1 cubic foot=7.48 gallons).

-A basic pond requires some kind of liner to contain the water.
+- A basic pond requires some kind of liner to contain the water.
 There are rigid ones that are in a particular shape and flexible ones that allow you to design the shape and features within the pond.
 Anything over about 250 gallons will require the use of a flexible liner.

 The good news is that you can design the pond’s environment to address likely problems.
 As a part of your emergency water supply, you need to get this right.
-Tainted water carries deadly pathogens and you’ll need to know how to purify that water completely before it’s used for drinking or cooking.
+Tainted water carries deadly pathogens, and you’ll need to know how to purify that water completely before using it for drinking or cooking.

 Keeping it Clean

 Once you have your pond in place and operational, you must maintain it.

 Your ally in keeping your pond environment clear and fresh is oxygen.
 Just as a living-room aquarium relies on a pump and filter to keep fish alive, a backyard pond benefits from a fresh stream of oxygen in the form of a fountain or waterfall.